 A very small number of males – about one to two percent – are infertile because they were born without the vas deferens, the coiled tube connecting the testes to the urethra and transporting sperm from the epididymis to the ejaculatory duct.
 This is often the problem in men with azoospermia, the lack of any measurable level of sperm in the semen.

-Known as congential absence of the vas difference (CAVD), this condition is also associated with an increased chance to be a carrier for a gene that cystic fibrosis (CF).
+Known as congenital absence of the vas deferens (CAVD), this condition is also associated with an increased chance to be a carrier for a gene that cystic fibrosis (CF).
 An incurable and fatal disease, CF affects the mucous glands of vital organs, leading to breathing problems, infections, lung damage, and digestive problems.